The Game Theory of Fake News: Supplementary information on experiments

 \subsection{Meta-analysis}

-We performed a meta-analysis on the results of linear regressions of engagement against accuracy, for the 20 fake news and 20 mainstream sites.
-In order to determine whether there was a negative correlation between engagement and accuracy for fake news sites, we performed Fisher's combined test, using the p-values resulting from a single-tailed t-test from a regression of engagement against accuracy. we used the same procedure to determine whether there was a positive correlation between engagement and accuracy for mainstream news sites.
+We performed a meta-analysis on the results of linear regressions of engagement against accuracy, for the 20 misinformation and 20 mainstream sites.
+In order to determine whether there was a negative correlation between engagement and accuracy for misinformation sites, we performed Fisher's combined test, using the p-values resulting from a single-tailed t-test from a regression of engagement against accuracy. we used the same procedure to determine whether there was a positive correlation between engagement and accuracy for mainstream news sites.

-To determine whether there was significant heterogeneity among fake news or mainstream sites we calculated the between study variance $\tau^2_{DL}$ using the DerSimonian and Laird \cite{DERSIMONIAN1986177} moment-based estimate, and calculated the proportion of total variance attributable to between study effects, $I^2$, as well as the degree of homogeneity $Q_{RE}$ under a random-effects model \cite{https://doi.org/10.1002/sim.1186}.
-These results are summarized in Table S2 where we test regressions of $\log_{10}$-engagement vs accuracy, using both unstandardadized and standardized data, as well as regression using the rank of engagement and accuracy for each site.
-In all cases we find significant negative correlation for fake news and significant positive correlation for mainstream sites with $p<0.01$.
+To determine whether there was significant heterogeneity among misinformation or mainstream sites we calculated the between study variance $\tau^2_{DL}$ using the DerSimonian and Laird \cite{DERSIMONIAN1986177} moment-based estimate, and calculated the proportion of total variance attributable to between study effects, $I^2$, as well as the degree of homogeneity $Q_{RE}$ under a random-effects model \cite{https://doi.org/10.1002/sim.1186}.
+These results are summarized in Table S3 where we test regressions of $\log_{10}$-engagement vs accuracy, using both unstandardadized and standardized data, as well as regression using the rank of engagement and accuracy for each site.
+In all cases we find significant negative correlation for misinformation and significant positive correlation for mainstream sites with $p<0.01$.
 However we find no significant between site heterogeneity for either $I^2$ or $Q_{RE}$ with $p<0.05$.